drmohundro/drmohundro.github.io/_posts/2010-12-23-the-new-blog-is-live.markdown

 ---
+layout: post
-title: The new blog is live!
+title: "The new blog is live!"
 date: 2010/12/23
+category: blog
+---

 So, my blog looks different now... and it isn't just a new theme.
 It's new blog engine, new web host, new look and feel, new everything!